tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

-You can also get project_id and cluster_id from cluster resource like:
+You can also get project_id and cluster_id from the cluster resource like:

 ```
 resource "tidbcloud_backup" "example_backup" {